-On 26 November 1760 in the Eligius Chapel of Vienna's St. Stephen's Cathedral Joseph Haydn married Maria Anna Keller.
-The entry in the marriage records of the parish concerning Haydn's wedding was first published in 1875 by C. F. Pohl in his book Joseph Haydn.
-Since Pohl's transcription contains several inaccuracies that have found their way into the Haydn literature – with Robbins Landon's translation of Pohl's edition in Haydn: The Early Years (London: Thames and Hudson, 1980, p.
-248) being particularly flawed – I herewith present the first correct transcription and translation of this document.
+On 26 November 1760, in the Eligius Chapel of Vienna's St. Stephen's Cathedral, Joseph Haydn married Maria Anna Keller.
+The entry in the marriage records of the parish concerning Haydn's wedding was first published in 1875 by Carl Ferdinand Pohl in his book Joseph Haydn.
+Since Pohl's transcription contains several inaccuracies that have found their way into the Haydn literature – with Robbins Landon's translation of Pohl's edition in Haydn: The Early Years (London: Thames and Hudson, 1980, 248) being particularly flawed – I herewith present the first correct transcription and translation of this document.

 Joseph Haydn's marriage entry in the records of St. Stephen's Cathedral (A-Wd, Tom.
 59, fol.
 417v).

 Dispensati in tribus / denunciationibus / Authoritate Ordinaria / deposito[que] utrimque / Libertatis juramento / Cop:[ulati] sunt 26ta / Novembris.

 Der Hochgeehrte H:[err] Joseph Haÿden, Musicæ Director Beÿ / Tit:[ulo] H:[errn] Grafen V: Marzin, Ledig, Von Rohrau beÿ Brugg / gebürtig, des H[errn] Martin Haÿden, eines Wagnermeisters, / und Annæ Mariæ Ux:[oris] Seel:[ig] Ehe[liche]n Tochter.[sic]